 *if you’re looking for a proper, detailed review, you won’t find it here.
 Instead, I’ll just be rambling alongside some example shots that should help you make your mind up.
 For a better review and some unbelievable photos, Jonas Rask is your man.

 Let’s start with the basics.
-As you probably know, Fujifilm offer two 35mm lenses; the older f/1.4 version and it’s more modern, younger f/2 brother.
+As you probably know, Fujifilm offer two 35mm lenses; the older f/1.4 version and it’s more modern, younger f/2 brother (*2022 – there are four lenses on offer now!).
 The f/1.4 lens is said to be absolutely magical.
 From what I’ve seen (not that I’ve used it), the images it produces are fantastic.
 However, the most common complaints are that it’s slow at focusing, noisy and not weather resistant.
-Enter the f/2 lens; sleeker, faster, silent and weather resistant.
+Enter the Fujifilm 35mm f/2 lens; sleeker, faster, silent and weather resistant.
 It’s also much cheaper.
 Anyone in their right mind would then surely pick the newer lens.

 Having had two months with the Fujifilm 35mm f/2, I can’t unfortunately say that I’ve fallen in love with the lens.
 Why?
 I have no idea.
 I don’t dislike it all.
 I like it of course.
 It does everything as expected, it’s light, super sharp, silent, quick to focus and you can shoot in all kinds of weather.
 It’s perfect for travelling, covers the streets nicely and great for portraits.
 But something’s missing.

 All I can think is that I’ve read so much about the f/1.4 that I’m expecting every image to blow me away.
 It probably should blow me away but I find the lens far too ‘clinical’.
 Some won’t find this a bad thing at all but maybe I shouldn’t have bought this lens alongside the stellar 16mm f/1.4 or maybe I should have just bought it’s older brother.